Flea (Chrono Trigger): Reception

-Since appearing in Chrono Trigger, Flea has become an iconic character for his gender identity and expression.
+Flea has been discussed as an LGBT character by multiple critics, with critics like author William Gibbons noting how his androgyny is used to indicate villainy.
+Automaton writer Ritsuko Kawai discussed Flea's gender, citing him as an example of how LGBT depictions in video games in the 90s increased dramatically.
+While describing his design as seductive, he could not determine whether the character was meant to be transgender or queer.
+TechRadar writer Christian Guyton felt that Flea was handled well, particularly for an LGBT character from the 90s, noting how the main characters use male pronouns after they initially mistook him for a woman.

+Flea has been criticized as being played for laughs by multiple critics, including RPGFan writer Nilson Carroll and IGN Japan writer Nayuta Miki.
+Carroll believed that androgyny was used to depict a character as villainous, stating that Flea falls under a stereotype of queer people being "villains, enchanters, people who are mystical but who should not be trusted."
+Despite this criticism, they attributed a large part of their discovery of their gender identity to Flea, particularly his line about gender not mattering to him while also expressing surprise that this line made it into the English localization of the game.
+This helped Carroll come to understand gender as being a fluid construct.
+Flea also made a lasting impact on Miki, believing that he was a transgender character and stating that he stood out among what they believed to be the role-playing genre's propensity to favor heterosexual romances with little representation for queer people.

 Authors Adrienne Shaw and Elizaveta Friesem suggested that Flea was coded as non-binary or genderqueer, while author Madeleine Brookman expressed surprise that Nintendo of America allowed the localization team to depict him the way they did.
-Author Michael P. Williams called Flea an inauthentic representation of trans people and drag culture, referring to him instead as an okama.
-He discussed how Flea's attacks represent how people react to "nontraditional genderings": he cited how Flea's status-effect attacks represent how people will "turn a blind eye" towards LGBT people, or will react with confusion or rage.
-He added that these kinds of reactions are a bigger threat than people like Flea.
-Williams noted that despite a statement by sociologist James Valentine that okama fail at passing as women, Flea passes for a woman quite well.
+Author Michael P. Williams felt Flea was an inauthentic representation of trans people and drag culture, referring to him instead as an okama.
+He discussed how Flea's attacks represent how people react to "nontraditional genderings," namely how Flea's status-effect attacks represent how people will "turn a blind eye" towards LGBT people, or will react with confusion or rage.
+He also noted a comment from sociologist James Valentine that, despite okama failing to pass as women, Flea does quite well.
 Writer Beth Cato lamented the lack of representation for transgender people in video games, feeling that Flea's portrayal was not adequate.

-Critics seized upon the importance of Flea's "power and beauty" line.
-Transgender game designer Paige regarded Flea as problematic despite noting that Flea's outlook on gender – that it matters less than power and beauty – was inspirational.
-Autostraddle writer Loraine enjoyed this line, declaring him their favorite character in Chrono Trigger.
-They expressed disappointment that he was a villain while praising the game for not making a joke out of Flea's ambiguous gender.
-However, they were unsure of how Flea was meant to be depicted, citing poor representation of trans and gender-nonconforming people during localization.
-Salon writer Luke Winkie also enjoyed this line.
+Autostraddle writer Loraine commented on Flea's line about power and beauty positively, declaring him their favorite character in Chrono Trigger.
+Despite disappointment that he was a villain, they praised the game for not making a joke out of Flea's ambiguous gender.
+They were unsure of how Flea was meant to be depicted, citing poor representation of trans and gender-nonconforming people during localization.
 The Advocate writer Jacob Ogles regarded it as the "greatest pro-trans [line] in gaming history" and listed Flea as one of the best LGBT characters in video games.
-The Escapist writer Flynn Demarco held him as an example of trans women and crossdressers being made into villains, while author William Gibbons similarly found that androgyny in characters like Flea was used to indicate villainy.